shenwei356/awesome/r.md

 - Sankey from Scratch using rCharts, d3.js, and igraph
 - [rCircos](https://cran.r-project.org/web/packages/RCircos/index.html): R package for circular plots. [last update: 2013]
 - [**OmicCircos**](http://www.bioconductor.org/packages/release/bioc/html/OmicCircos.html): R package for circular plots for omics data.[last update: 2015-04]
+- [largevis](https://github.com/elbamos/largevis) - This is an implementation of the largeVis algorithm described in (https://arxiv.org/abs/1602.00370).
+It also incorporates code for a very fast algorithm for estimating k-nearest neighbors.

 Shiny